Charles Murray Marling

 Sir Charles Murray Marling (3 December 1862 – 17 February 1933) was a British diplomat.

 Early life

 Marling was born on 3 December 1862 in the village of King's Stanley near Stroud, Gloucestershire, the second son of Sir William Marling, 2nd Baronet.
 His brother was Percival Marling who was awarded the Victoria Cross.
 He was educated at Wellington and Trinity College, Cambridge before joining the Diplomatic Service in 1888.
+He rose through the ranks, being appointed Third Secretary in 1890, Second Secretary in 1894, First Secretary in 1904, and Councillor of Embassy in 1906.

 Diplomat

-On 8 March 1919 he was appointed as the minister to Denmark.
+He was the British Envoy Extraordinary and Minister Plenipotentiary to Persia from 1916 to 1918, having acted in a temporary capacity there since 1915.

-He was the British ambassador during the constitutional revolution in Iran in 1905-1907.
+On 4 March 1919 he was appointed as the British Ambassador to Denmark.

-From 1921 he was based at the Hague from where he retired five years later, he was promoted to Knight Grand Cross of the Order of St Michael and St George.
+From 1921 he was British Ambassador to the Netherlands from where he retired five years later, he was promoted to Knight Grand Cross of the Order of St Michael and St George.